-Sage Estimating requires SQL Server 2008 + SP1 or higher.
-You must create a new instance for Sage Estimating and it must conform to our recommended security settings.
-See "Chapter 1-Microsoft SQL Server and Sage Estimating" on page 1 for more information.
+You must use a version of SQL Server that Sage Estimating supports, and you must create a new instance for Sage Estimating that conforms to our recommended security settings.
+See "The SAGE ESTIMATING Instance" on page 6 for more information.